disruvation/IntroToMachineLearning_ND_2020/README.md

 Projects:

-2. Finding Donors for CharityML
+- Finding Donors for CharityML
+ - This project deals with supervised learning, based on the python package scikit-learn
-3. Image Classifier
+- Image Classifier
+ - The second project of the course is about image classification using deep learning, bsaed on the python package PyTorch
-4. Identify Customer Segments
+- Identify Customer Segments